 In Eurasia prefers warm and dry areas where reptile prey is most abundant.
 Often in hilly country with woodland or scattered trees, heathlands and maquis, desert edges and rocky terrain.

 The diet consists mostly of snakes, but will also take other reptiles and small mammals.

+Nests in trees.
 A single egg is laid.

 - Clements, J. F., T. S. Schulenberg, M. J. Iliff, S. M. Billerman, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
 2019.
 The eBird/Clements Checklist of Birds of the World: v2019.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/